 Texas Franchise Tax

 The state of Texas does not have business income tax; however, it does have a Gross Margins Tax called the Texas Franchise Tax.
 The Texas Franchise Tax is calculated one of four ways.
-In order to owe Franchise Tax, your business must have over $1,180,000 Million in total revenues.
+In order to owe Franchise Tax, your business must have over $1,230,000 Million in total revenues (2022 and 2023 exemption amount).
 Here are the four different ways to calculate the gross margins for the Texas Franchise Tax: